^Ask ^Gather ^Answer ^Beg ~question~ ~collection~ ~table~ ~please~ ~demands~

 1. ^Choose a range: a ~list~ of concepts, of ideas or, of impressions of our world.

-1. ^Write a ~list~ of questions applicable to each element in range.
+1. ^Write a ~list~ of questions which we may ^Apply to each element in range.

-3. For each element in a range, find ^Space to fill out one worksheet.
+3. For each element in a range, ^Find ^Space to complete one worksheet.

-4. Organize the answers of several worksheets into a tabular format.
+4. ^Organize the answers of several worksheets into a ~table~.

-1. A header row that has a ~name~ for each question.
+1. A header row that may ^Hold a ~name~ for each ~question~.

-3. Each element in the range is represented by a row of the ~table~.
+3. Represent each element in the range in a row of the ~table~.

 Subject

-^Table is a mode of ^Write that helps us ^Collect survey answers about anything as structured data.
-Organizing data into tables is an inevitable ~process~ for tackling a large or distributed ~problem~ quickly.
-In ^Computer science, a collection of tables is called a database, a generic ordinary form of structured data.
-However, anytime we ~think~ to add a column or a row, we should ^Consider whether we should ask all those questions about the elements of the range that we are gathering.
-And we should ^Consider a ~way~ to do it that does not ^Encourage any harmful form of ~deception~. ^Consider ~privacy~, ~respect~ and ~PLR~ carefully. ^Explore third normal form*
+^Table is a mode of ^Write that ~helps~ us ^Gather answers for sake to ^Organize data.
+To ^Organize data into tables is an inevitable ~process~ to ^Tackle a large or distributed ~problem~ ~quickly~.
+In ^Computer science, we ^Call a ~collection~ of tables a database.
+A database is a generic ordinary form of data ~organization~.
+However, anytime we ~think~ to add a column or a row, we should ^Consider whether we should ^Ask that ^Question about every element for the range that we are gathering.
+And we should ^Consider a ~way~ to do it that does not ^Encourage any ^harm or ~excess~ ~deception~. ^Consider ~privacy~, ~respect~ and ~PLR~ carefully. ^Study or ^Explore Third ^Normal Form*

 Target

-Anytime we ^Need to ^Consider many elements in our world or in our ~imagination~ whose information is appropriate to track and available to us.
+Anytime we ^Need to ^Consider many elements in our world or in our ~imagination~ whose information is ^Proper to track and available to us.

 Lenses